 So, he became a fugitive king.
 Loved by the people but hated by the rulers.

 For the next seven years, the English hunted him down.
 Five times he rose an army and fought them, and five times he was defeated.
 After his last loss, he took refuge on the islands on the west coast of Scotland.
 It’s said he was disheartened and sheltering in a cave when he looked up and saw a spider trying to spin a web.
+Several islands are mentioned in the legend, but we like to believe it was the Isle of Arran.

 The little creature threw a thread from one side of the cave to the roof, but the wind and rain kept putting it off.
 It tried four more times without success.
 “Five times has the spider failed,” said Bruce.